TuftsCTSI/N3C/reports/02-february.md

 University of Pittsburgh Medical Center, University of Colorado, Johns Hopkins University School of Medicine

 ## Work done
-* Andrew played a critical role in defining the vision and direction for the strategy, while also ensuring active communication among stakeholders to maintain alignment and progress
+* Andrew played a critical role in defining the vision and direction for the strategy, while also ensuring active communication among stakeholders to maintain alignment and progress; he also shared the Flowsheets-to-OMOP mappings that had been provided to him by Washington University representatives
 * Marty was responsible for the project management and organizing the workflow
 * Soojin and Gilles participated in the CHoRUS Bridge2AI Standards Calls, sharing their valuable thoughts and insights in accordance with the concept mapping approach
-* Kyle assisted with enriching the MIMIC4 mapping set by incorporating Tufts MIMIC4 data, which was instrumental in achieving a more comprehensive and accurate mapping
+* Kyle assisted with enriching the MIMIC4 mapping set by incorporating Tufts MIMIC4 data, which was instrumental in achieving a more relevant mapping for Tufts
 * Kevin played an important role in organizing meetings
 * Tom and Abdulrahman shared the MIMIC4-to-OMOP mappings made by MIT
 * Mik shared Odysseus' MIMIC4-to-OMOP approach, as well as participated in the definition of the strategy for applying SSSOM to OMOP